-We are ready to welcome a man to join the people we support here, men aged between 33 and 61 who live with mental health conditions, acquired brain injury, epilepsy, learning disabilities and autism.
+The people we support here are men aged between 33 and 61 who live with mental health conditions, acquired brain injury, learning disabilities and autism.

 The youngest man here likes peace and quiet and spending time outside the house.
 The oldest man enjoys cooking, spending time by himself and shopping.
 Another man likes video games and visiting family.
 He is a shy person who doesn’t like a lot of attention.
 The fourth man likes cooking, travelling, cycling and a quiet atmosphere.

 At Becondale, people’s hobbies include cooking and spending time in the community.